meitinger/FUSingEx/README.md

 -----------
 Contrary to popular belief it is possible for *Windows XP* to support fast user switching on domain-joined clients, not out-of-the-box though.
-The trick is disconnect the session when it gets locked, which will display the logon dialog instead of the lock screen and is precisely what the program does.
-In addition it uses the [OEM link](http://support.microsoft.com/kb/555437) to display an icon that allows users to switch.
+The trick is to disconnect the session when it gets locked, which will display the logon dialog instead of the lock screen and is precisely what the program does.
+In addition, the [OEM link](http://support.microsoft.com/kb/555437) is used to display an icon that allows users to switch and with a localized hint text.

 Build
 -----
-In order to build every target you need [WiX](http://wixtoolset.org/) and the usual build environment that comes with Microsoft Visual Studio.
-Simply run `nmake` which will compile that the source and assemble a *Windows Installer* package in `bin\Debug`.
+In order to build every target you'll need [WiX](http://wixtoolset.org/) and the usual build environment that comes with *Visual Studio*.
+Simply run `nmake` which will compile the source and assemble a *Windows Installer* package in `bin\Debug`.
 To build a signed release package run `nmake Configuration=Release`.
 (A code signing certificate needs to be installed.)